District Spotlight – Eixample in Valencia, Spain

 Developed as Valencia’s planned “ensanche” (urban expansion), Eixample pairs classic architecture with big‑city comfort: elevators, larger rooms, balconies, and light.
 The district overlaps daily with Ciutat Vella to the north and Extramurs to the west, but feels calmer and more refined.
 Expect well‑kept buildings, a serious dining scene, and retail ranging from artisan to upscale international.

-Neighborhoods in Eixample (with internal links)
+Neighborhoods in Eixample

 Lifestyle & Highlights